-A Study visit to the Council of Europe in Strasbourg, in November 2022, on relevant Council of Europe standards, case law of the European Court of Human Rights and the findings and recommendations of the Council of Europe monitoring bodies and other organs.
+- A Study visit to the Council of Europe in Strasbourg, in November 2022, on relevant Council of Europe standards, case law of the European Court of Human Rights and the findings and recommendations of the Council of Europe monitoring bodies and other organs. - 6 Steering Committee meetings, between November 2022 and May 2023: - 1st meeting In-person, introductory meeting, November 2022.

-- 6 Steering Committee (SC) meetings, between November 2022 and May 2023, focused on: - Introduction of the SC members (experts, government and NGO representatives and Roma stakeholders) and adoption of the working plan and methodology - Discussion on the participatory approach and the barriers faced by Roma women and NGOs to participate in designing and programming programmes. - Collection of information about challenges to the protection of Roma women victims from further violence, as well as challenges to providing support and assistance to Roma women to overcome the consequences of such violence and to rebuild their lives. - Collection of information about the challenges for the effective prosecution of perpetrators of violence against Roma women and provision of reparations for acts of violence. - Collection of information about the challenges in preventing gender-based violence within Roma communities. - Discussion on the challenges for Roma women's access to justice to be presented in the Handbook, followed up with feedback and comments. - An International Conference looking into good practices and measures, in June 2023
+- 2nd meeting Online.
+Topic for discussion was the participatory approach and the barriers faced by Roma women and NGOs to participate in designing and programming programmes. - 3rd meeting Online.
+Topic for discussion was challenges to the protection of Roma women victims from further violence, as well as challenges to providing support and assistance to Roma women to overcome the consequences of such violence and to rebuild their lives. - 4th meeting Online.
+Topic for discussion was challenges for the effective prosecution of perpetrators of violence against Roma women and provision of reparations for acts of violence. - 5th meeting Online, April 2023.
+Topic for discussion was the challenges in preventing gender-based violence within Roma communities. - 6th meeting Online, May 2023.
+Discussion on the Challenges for Roma women's access to justice to be presented in the Handbook, followed up with feedback and comments. - An International Conference looking into good practices and measures, in June 2023